GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

-First of all, while holding the number of graph Conv and pooling layers, experiments were carried out by changing the Chebyshev polynomial order from $1^{st}$ to $5^{th}$ described in \reftab{Model framework in the experiments}. \reffig{GAA of C1 P1} displays that when there was only one graph Conv layer followed by a graph pooling layer, the order of Chebyshev did not make a difference.
-The GAAs regarding each order were less than 58\%.
-They overlapped with each other and fluctuated during training.
-Additionally, when the number of graph Conv layers was greater than one, the GAA of the model with the $1^{st}$ order approximation ascended.
-In the later epochs, it entered a period of dormancy.
-In particular, the GAA regarding models with the $1^{st}$ order witnessed a rugged and abrupt ascent when there were more graph Conv layers.
-Apart from the number of graph Conv layers, the GAAs of models moved upward smoothly with the increasing number of pooling layers.
+First of all, while holding the number of graph Conv and pooling layers, experiments are carried out by changing the Chebyshev polynomial order from $1^{st}$ to $5^{th}$ as described in~\reftab{Model framework in the experiments}.~\reffig{Accuracy of C1 P1} displays that when there is only one graph Conv layer followed by a graph pooling layer, the order of the Chebyshev does not make a difference.
+The accuracy regarding each order is less than 58\%.
+They overlap with each other and fluctuate during training.
+Additionally, when the number of graph Conv layers is greater than one, the accuracy of the model with the $1^{st}$ order approximation ascends.
+In the later epochs, it enters a period of dormancy.
+The accuracy of models with the $1^{st}$ order witnesses a rugged and abrupt ascent when there are more graph Conv layers.
+Apart from the number of graph Conv layers, the accuracies of models move upward smoothly with the increasing number of pooling layers.

-As illustrated in \reffig{GAA w.r.t. polynomial orders}, the GAA regarding models with the $1^{st}$ polynomial order was unsatisfactory.
-By contrast, the GAAs of models regarding the $2^{nd}$ to $5^{th}$ polynomial order were doing a different climb.
-But they almost overlapped and paralleled with each other during training.
-It indicated that when the order of polynomial approximation was greater than one, there was a minor impact on the EEG MI decoding.
-As a result, $2^{nd}$ order Chebyshev approximation for filters was employed to not only capture a superior result but also reduce the model complexity.
+As illustrated in~\reffig{Accuracy w.r.t. polynomial orders}, the accuracy regarding models with the $1^{st}$ polynomial order is unsatisfactory.
+By contrast, the accuracies of models regarding the $2^{nd}$ to $5^{th}$ polynomial orders are making a different climb.
+But they almost overlap and parallel with each other during training.
+It indicates that when the order of polynomial approximation is greater than one, there is a minor impact on the EEG MI decoding.
+As a result, $2^{nd}$ order Chebyshev approximation for filters is employed to not only achieve a superior performance but also reduce the model complexity.

-Besides, the impacts of performance by changing the number of graph Conv and pooling layers were reviewed at a specific polynomial approximation order.